Hong Kong protesters push ahead with mass rally despite suspension of controversial bill

 "We need to stop this because Hong Kong is a very special place.
 The economy, the culture, it's a special one for the world," he said.

 The early crowd were predominantly young people, but there were some families and older people joining the throngs as well.
+Protesters are expected to march from the city's Victoria Park through the downtown area to Tim Mei Avenue in Admiralty.

 Mandy, who turned 18 on Sunday, said she didn't attend the first anti-extradition protest on June 9 when organizers estimate more than 1 million people took to the streets in a peaceful march against the legislation -- about one in seven of the city's population.